jeremy9959/Math-5800-Spring-2020/CourseInfo.md

 	- Neural Networks.
 Neural networks are where many of the most spectacular advances have taken place.
 The most accessible place to start might be with Convolutional Networks for image classification.
 	- Word Vectors.
 These are techniques for working with Natural Language; the foundational algorithm is called word2vec.
 	- Linear Methods.
 Support vector machines and other linear classifiers are "classic" machine learning methods that have a lot of interesting associated mathematics.
+	- Spectral Methods.
+These are techniques for studying graphs

 Fundamentally, machine learning involve minimizing the value of a "loss function" by adjusting parameters.
 The most common approach to this is *gradient descent*.
-Another approach to the project is to look at loss functions and optimization methods more generally.

-Another approach to optimization is via Monte Carlo methods, and this would serve as another gateway to the project.
+Another approach to optimization is via *Monte Carlo* methods.
+You could focus your project on optimization.

 - if you are more interested in implementation, you could focus your efforts on step 5 by developing a custom implementation of an algorithm.